2018 World Lacrosse Championship: Participating nations

 48 teams initially entered the tournament.
 They were drawn into 14 groups in March 2018.
-However Bulgaria and Haiti later withdrew leaving just 46 teams.
+Bulgaria and Haiti later withdrew, leaving 46 teams.
 The world ranking of the teams based on their performance in the 2014 edition is also displayed.
 The top 6 teams in the 2014 edition are drawn into the Blue Division while the rest of the teams were drawn into the other divisions.